 A July study by the American Medical Association recommends that families concerned with combating childhood obesity, “limit consumption of sweetened beverages and fast food, limit screen time, engage in physical activity for at least 60 minutes per day,” and hold family meals on “most, and preferably all, days of the week.”

-Divorced and single parent families, understandably in light of the time challenges they face, often see fast-food as an easier option.
+Divorced and single parent families, understandably in light of the time challenges they face, often see fast food as an easier option.
 Children raised by single parents are more likely to be overweight than those in two-parent families, according to a national study published in the International Journal of Obesity.
 Researchers studied more than 7,000 children aged 7 to 11 and found that those raised by one parent were 40 percent more likely to be overweight.

 Adults in general may share blame, however, because of their own poor eating habits.
 Childhood obesity rates essentially mirror obesity rates among adults.
 The U.S. Centers for Disease Control and Prevention (CDC) estimates that overweight rates are 13.9 percent of children aged 2 to 5, 18.8 percent of those aged 6 to 11, and more than 17 percent of those 12 to 19.
-The most recent CDC data reveals that among adult men the prevalence of obesity was 33.3 percent, and 35.3 percent among women.
+The most recent CDC data reveal that among adult men the prevalence of obesity was 33.3 percent, and 35.3 percent among women.

 There is an ancient proverb, “Train a child in the way he should go, and when he is old he will not turn from it.”
 Banning advertising will have no effect on the fact that childhood obesity is most often a function of the nature of the relationships of those closest to them, the people we call parents.